sifive/wake/share/doc/wake/tutorial.md

 `getJobOutputs` returns a `List` of `Paths` created by the job, among others.

-`version` is just a `String` with the current wake version, and `@here` is a `String` with the directory of the Wake file.
+`version` is just a `String` with the current wake version, and `@here` is a `String` with the directory of the wake file.
 We also have an example of a comment, `# ...`, reminding us of the default permissions used by `write`.

 ```console